DrAcula27/BANKI/BANKI-answers.md

 - What is a typical day in this position?
 - What is the onboarding process after the offer?
 - Are there training programs available?

+- [ ] B23) What's the most fun you've ever had at work?

+  - The most fun I’ve had at work is seeing my work make a real difference for customers.
+Whether it was going to site to inspect a conveyor, ensuring my pilots' safety, or building a successful website that users truly appreciate, engaging with customers to hear their feedback makes my work feel meaningful, and I love discovering ways to improve and deliver even better results for them.

+- [ ] B24) Why do you want to work at an early-stage start-up?

+  - I want to work at an early-stage startup because it gives me the opportunity to make a tangible impact and contribute to shaping both the product and the company itself.
+I enjoy the energy of smaller teams where collaboration is key.
+Plus, startups offer a fantastic environment for learning and personal growth, as they often allow for hands-on experience across different parts of the product and technology stack.

 ## Technical Questions